PRIYANKALENKA07/PRIYANKALENKA07/README.md

 I specialize in building dashboards that don't just look good they help teams make faster, smarter decisions.

-I hold an Alteryx Designer Pro certification and have worked across sales, HR, and customer analytics domains.
+I hold an Alteryx Designer Core certification and have worked across sales, HR, and customer analytics domains.

 Currently open to Data Analyst / BI Analyst roles where data